 Dougrie Drive is located south of Glasgow city centre in the area of Castlemilk.
-Bound by existing residential schemes, the development has been delivered as part of Transforming Communities Glasgow’s (TC: G), an initiative that is led by Glasgow Housing Association, Glasgow City Council and the Scottish Government to provide affordable housing for key transformational regeneration areas across the city.
+Bound by existing residential schemes, the development has been delivered as part of major regeneration schemes that have been undertaken across the town over the past 10 years to deliver, modern and energy efficient housing.

 This new development comprises 130 homes spread across three main building types including a large courtyard amenity block and traditional terraced housing that bookend the main run of ‘courtyard clusters’ – small buildings of semi-detached houses and cottage flats, grouped around public, semi-private and private external spaces.
 The amenity block was deliberately located next to an existing sheltered housing complex with a small hall to allow for interaction between the two.

 This design creates a highly permeable environment, punctuated by ample light and fresh air, and allows for spectacular views of the city and Campsie Fells beyond, afforded by the site’s high vantage point.
 At the same time, the clusters provide a sheltered environment in this exposed locale.
 The varied building types and broken street frontage create a rich layering of external spaces at a number of scales, accommodating private relaxation, household duties, communal activities and neighbourhood interaction.
 Abundant greenery connects these spaces to each other and to the adjacent network of Castlemilk Park and Woodland.